doar-e/bak.doar-e.github.io/source/_posts/2015-08-18-keygenning-with-klee.markdown

 This approach is useful for testing because it helps generating test cases.
 It is often effective, and it does not waste computational power of your brain.
 You know... tests are very difficult to do effectively, and brain power is such a scarce resource!

 I don't want to elaborate too much on this topic because it is way too big to fit in this post.
 Moreover, we are not going to use symbolic execution engines for testing purpose.
-This just because we don't like to use things in the way they are intended :)
+This is just because we don't like to use things in the way they are intended :)

 However, I will point you to some good references in the last section.
 Here I can list a series of common strengths and weaknesses of symbolic execution, just to give you a little bit of background: